maximusjoe/genetic-travelling-salesman/README.md

 - `Population`: A class that represents a population of tours.
 The class contains functions to generate a random population, select parents for the genetic algorithm, and evolve the population through generations.

 To use the program, clone the repository, open it in your favorite C++ IDE, build and run the program.
 The program will output the best path found and the total distance traveled.

-The project is inspired by the work of Marin Vlastelica Pogančić and his Java implementation of the genetic algorithm for the Traveling Salesman Problem.